 Metairie and Kenner

 - Gulf Coast Bank & Trust – 1825 Veterans Memorial Blvd.

 - Munholland United Methodist Church – 1201 Metairie Rd.

 - Haynes Academy for Advanced Studies – 1416 Metairie Rd.

 - Whole Foods – 3420 Veterans Memorial Blvd.

 Click here for more information about the program and how to buy back the used beads.

 Upcycle Beads with Crafts, Jewelry & Home Decor

 If you’re one of those people who love Pinterest and doing crafts, you may want to try your hand at re-using the beads in your next project.
-I’ve seen beads transformed into everything from framed wall art to lampshades.
+We've seen beads transformed into everything from framed wall art to lampshades.
 Who knows, it may even turn into a side business for you!
 Even if you're not that particularly crafty, many of these projects only require cutting and glueing, so they're safe for beginners.